acearchive/acearchive.lgbt/content/docs/contributing/web-archives.md

 file as a file.

 {{< alert icon="❗" >}}
 Be very cautious about archiving content behind a login page and think carefully about whether it contains any personal information.
-Files uploaded to Ace Archive can never be deleted, even if the links are removed from the site.
 {{< /alert >}}

 ## Browsing the web archive